syntacore/snippy/llvm/tools/llvm-snippy/docs/index.rst

 Operands reinitialization
 -------------------------

-You can per-opcode reinitialize all initializeable operand registers using ``operands-reinitialization`` in layout.
+You can per-opcode reinitialize all initializable operand registers using ``operands-reinitialization`` in layout.

 .. important::